 View: NEHS Merchandise

-Applications for a limited number of NEHS project grants may be submitted by May 5, 2014 to be utilized during the first semester of the 2014-2015 school year.
+Applications for a limited number of NEHS project grants, to be utilized during the first semester of the 2014-2015 school year, may be submitted by May 5, 2014.
 Chapters receiving awards will be notified soon after the deadline.
 These grants allow chapters to extend literacy opportunities within school and in local communities.
-View the Project Grants page for more information.

 Outstanding Chapter Award applications are now available.
 Although we encourage chapters to send the applications soon after school is out, while memories are fresh and materials are at hand, the deadline for applications is September 15, 2014.

 All NEHS Chapter Advisors are required to complete an Annual Chapter Report detailing activities conducted throughout the previous school year.
 We encourage chapters to make this a joint effort of the Advisor and the outgoing/incoming student officers.
 The report serves as a great way to review accomplishments as well as to begin planning for the following year.
 The reports will be done electronically via Survey Monkey.
 All Advisors will receive a SEPARATE EMAIL BY MID-MAY that will include a unique link to the Survey.
 As an incentive, all chapters completing the survey by Monday, June 16, 2014 will be entered into a drawing for $100.